 Training & Technical Assistance Projects, examples of which include workshop training, peer-to-peer interaction, one-on-one training, assistance with evaluation, webinars, and/or video-conferencing.
 All projects must involve low-income participants.
 The maximum Training & Technical Assistance Project award in a single year is $250,000.
 The maximum award over a two-to-four year period is $500,000.

 Farm Aid is collaborating with New Entry Sustainable Farming Project and additional partners to provide free one-on-one technical assistance and resources to applicants.
 If you are interested in receiving assistance, please fill out this intake form.

-There will be 2 upcoming webinars to help prepare applicants.
+There are three upcoming webinars available to help prepare applicants:

 General CFP Information(Hosted by USDA): Thursday, October 22 at 2:00 pm EST – Go here to join

 Grants.gov for CFP Applicants (Hosted by New Entry): Monday, October 26 at 1:00 pm EST – This webinar will review the process of getting set up in Grants.gov for the first time.
 This webinar is geared towards those who have never submitted an application on Grants.govor would like a refresher.
 For new users to Grants.gov, the registration process can take as long as 2 weeks to complete, making it critical to begin the registration process as soon as possible.
 Register here

 Evaluation component of CFP Application (Hosted by New Entry): Wednesday, October 28at 1:00 pm EST – We will review the requirements for the evaluation component of the CFP application.
 We will review logic models and talk about Whole Measures and Indicators of Success.
 This webinar is geared towards those with less experience in evaluation or those who would like to learn more about CFP specific evaluation.
 Register here